hzchary/learngit/readme.txt

-Git is not a version control system.
+Git is a distributed version control system.
 Git is free software.
 Test Git.
 Thank you.
 Hello again.
 Test commit